max-ri/Guidelime/README.md

 The guides itself are language specific.
 The guides I am currently working on are in English language only.
 But using the editor you can create guides in your own language.

-## How do I open the window again when I have closed id?
+## How do I open the window again after I closed it accidentally?

 Type `/lime` or go to *Interface Options*, *AddOns*, *Guidelime*, *Options* and click on show window.